Skip to content

 Ranked 1st among 40 research fellowsDistinction from an ITA-trained professor (Brazil's MIT for aerospace).

 I was 19, earning about $50 a month, walking 12km on some days to reach the lab.
-INPE gave me something no salary could buy: the certainty that a bad spec means a failed signal, and in space, a failed signal is not a bug you patch.
+INPE gave me something no salary could buy: the certainty that in space, a failed signal is not a bug you patch.

 Stack